Back to Home page

 5.7.1915

-The shelling and was continuous on a Monday 5th July, and as my dug-out was not proof against shrapnel, I set to work to reconstruct it, and placed about three feet of earth on top as I did not want to finish my existence one night whilst to sleep.
+The shelling was continuous on a Monday 5th July, and as my dug-out was not proof against shrapnel, I set to work to reconstruct it, and placed about three feet of earth on top as I did not want to finish my existence one night whilst asleep.

 The Germs counter attacked at 10.30 am, and got their trenches back, and also attacked the line immediately in front of us.
 We "stood to" ready to go into the engagement at once.
 The Bosches in front of us, however, were repulsed, and we stayed where we were.